esheldon/gmix_image/README.md

 gmix_image
 ==========

-Python/C code to fit a gaussian mixture model to an image using Expectation Maximization
+Python code to fit a gaussian mixture model to an image using Expectation Maximization.
+Under the hood, a C library is used for speed.

 Examples
 ========